 \section{Methodology: Number of Samples Per Problem Per Model}

-Because sampling from language models is expensive and because our compute budget is limited, we needed to judiciously choose how many samples to draw per problem per model.
+Because sampling from language models is expensive and because our compute budget is limited, we chose a compute-aware sampling strategy designed to balance resolution with cost.
 A key consideration is that the number of samples per problem sets the resolution, i.e., if we draw $n$ samples per problem, then any pass rate on that problem below $1/n$ will likely appear to be $0$.
-Since pass rates typically increase with pretraining compute, we chose a loose heuristic based on the pretraining compute of each model.
-For a model with $C$ pretraining FLOP, we aimed to sample

-$3.2e4$ was chosen so that we would have more samples per problem than the largest number of attempts per problem $k$ we considered $(1e4)$.
-Fig.~\ref{fig:num_samples_per_model_per_problem} shows how many samples per problem per model we had at the time our analyses were conducted.
+For each model checkpoint, we took the following strategy: we drew a minimum of $2^{14}$ samples per model per problem, and then continued sampling until $10$ successes were obtained or until a maximum of $2^{15}$ samples were drawn. $2^{14}$ was chosen so that we would have more samples per problem than the largest number of attempts per problem $k$ we considered $(1e4)$.

+Fig.~\ref{fig:num_samples_per_model_per_problem_gsm8k} shows how many samples per GSM8K problem per model we had at the time our analyses were conducted, and Fig.~\ref{fig:num_samples_per_model_per_problem_math} shows how many samples per MATH problem per model we had at the time our analyses were conducted.
+In total, we had $\sim 500M$ total samples for GSM8K and $\sim 400M$ total samples for MATH.
 Additional sampling would have likely benefited our analyses.